threader/PC-Tuning/docs/pre-install.md

     - Drag & drop the ISO into the same location where Linux Mint is & select the USB storage device in the boot options in BIOS

-    - Note: When installing Windows 8 with a USB, you may be required to enter a key.
+    - When installing Windows 8 with a USB, you may be required to enter a key.
 Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to get past this step

 - Use DISM Apply-Image: